-A separate subsection applies to all minors, stating, "[a] person who has engaged in commercial sexual activity is not criminally liable or subjected to proceedings under [the Youth Court Act] for prostitution or promoting prostitution if the person was a child at the time of the offense."
-Although widely applicable to all minors, this subsection requires the child to physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act.
+A separate subsection applies to all minors, stating, "[a] person who has engaged in commercial sexual activity is not criminally liable or subjected to proceedings under [the Youth Court Act]

+for prostitution or promoting prostitution if the person was a child at the time of the offense."
+Although widely applicable to all minors, this appears to require that the child physically engage in a commercial sex act, meaning non-criminalization would not extend to offenses that fall short of the completed act, such as solicitation or loitering.